-Dairy-free margarine is a blend of vegetable fats and water, and is a great cruelty-free alternative to regular margarine with the added benefit of being much lower in saturated fats and cholesterol free!
-Dairy-free margarine is similar to vegan butter , however, each brand of dairy-free and vegan butter/margarine is blended in different ways which gives them a different flavour and sometimes a different consistency.
+Dairy-free margarine is a blend of vegetable fats and water, and is a great cruelty-free alternative to regular margarine with the added benefit of being much lower in saturated fats and cholesterol-free!
+Dairy-free margarine is also referred to as vegan butter, dairy-free butter, or vegan spread however, each brand of dairy-free and vegan butter/margarine is blended in different ways which gives them a different flavour and sometimes a different consistency.

 Use dairy-free margarine as you would vegan butter; in place of non-vegan butter.
 Use it to cook with, for greasing cake tins and pans or on bread, potatoes, vegetables etc.

 The difference between dairy-free mayonnaise and traditional mayonnaise is the egg substitute.
 Dairy-free mayonnaise uses vegetable proteins such as soy or pea, in place of eggs.
 Plant protein is what gives the egg-free mayonnaise its texture and helps the oil and water mix.

 Use dairy-free mayo in place of non-vegan egg mayonnaise.